Mission & History

 In 1979, the Congressional School was reorganized as the Congressional Schools of Virginia, a nonprofit corporation governed by a Board of Trustees.
 In the mid 1980s, the Board resolved to focus on the Lower and Middle School population and phase out the High School.
 In June of 1987, Congressional graduated its last 12th grade class.

 The school's educational facilities continued to grow with the construction and opening of a new gymnasium/auditorium in the spring of 1997, followed shortly by the opening of a technology center.
-Today the school boasts two technology centers, interactive whiteboards in each classroom, a host of interactive media and virtual classroom tools.
-Course offerings at Congressional have continued to evolve and expand, most recently with the introduction of speech and drama in Middle School and a multitude of extracurricular activities, clubs and teams are available to students beyond the school day.
-We look forward to celebrating our 75th anniversary in 2014 as The Congressional Schools of Virginia continues to be a premier choice for families seeking the best possible education for their children from infancy through 8th grade.
+Today the school boasts a 1:1 iPad program in Middle School, interactive whiteboards in each classroom, and a host of interactive media and virtual classroom tools.
+Course offerings at Congressional have continued to evolve and expand, with the introduction of speech and drama in Middle School and a multitude of extracurricular activities, clubs and teams are available to students beyond the school day.
+In 2015 we celebrated our 75th anniversary as The Congressional Schools of Virginia continues to be a premier choice for families seeking the best possible education for their children from infancy through 8th grade.